Xue-die/LOGIC/README.md

 python main.py
 ```

-🎉 **That's it!** A.D.A will launch with a beautiful GUI.
+🎉 **That's it!** L.O.G.I.C. will launch with a beautiful GUI.

 ---

 ## 🎮 GPU Acceleration

-A.D.A benefits greatly from GPU acceleration.
+L.O.G.I.C. benefits greatly from GPU acceleration.
 Here's what runs on your GPU:

 | Component | GPU Benefit | Without GPU |
 |-----------|-------------|-------------|